 Plan Description.
 Panola College participates in a cost-sharing multiple-employer defined benefit pension that has a special funding situation.
 The plan is administered by the Teacher Retirement System of Texas (TRS).
 It is a defined benefit pension plan established and administered in accordance with the Texas Constitution, Article XVI, Section 67 and Texas Government Code, Title 8, Subtitle C. The TRS pension trust fund is a qualified pension trust under Section 401(a) of the Internal Revenue Code.
+The

-The Texas Legislature establishes benefits and contribution rates within the guidelines of the Texas Constitution.
+Texas Legislature establishes benefits and contribution rates within the guidelines of the Texas Constitution.
 The pension's Board of Trustees does not have the authority to establish or amend benefit terms.
 All employees of public, state-supported educational institutions in Texas who are employed for one-half or more of the standard work load and who are not exempted from membership under Texas Government Code, Title 8, Section 822.002 are covered by the system.

 Pension Plan Fiduciary Net Position.
 Detailed information about the Teacher Retirement System's fiduciary net position is available in a separately-issued Comprehensive Annual Financial Report that includes financial statements and required supplementary information.
-That report may be obtained on the Internet at http://www.trs.state.tx.us/about/documents/cafr.pdf#CAFR; by writing to TRS at 1000 Red River Street, Austin, TX, 78701-2698; or by calling (512) 542-6592.
+That report may be obtained on the Internet at https://trs.state.gov/TRS%20Documents/cafr2019.pdf, selecting About TRS then Publications or by writing to TRS at 1000 Red River Street, Austin, TX, 78701-2698.

 Benefits Provided.
 TRS provides service and disability retirement, as well as death and survivor benefits, to eligible employees (and their beneficiaries) of public and higher education in Texas.
 The pension formula is calculated using 2.3 percent (multiplier) times the average of the five highest annual creditable salaries times years of credited service to arrive at the annual standard annuity except for members who are grandfathered, the three highest annual salaries are used.
 The normal service retirement is at age 65 with 5 years of credited service or when the sum of the member's age and years of credited service equals 80 or more years.
 Early retirement is at age 55 with 5 years of service credit or earlier than 55 with 30 years of service credit.
 There are additional provisions for early retirement if the sum of the member's age and years of service credit total at least 80, but the member is less than age 60 or 62 depending on date of employment, or if the member was grandfathered in under a previous rule.
 There are no automatic post-employment benefit changes; including automatic COLAs.
 Ad hoc post-employment benefit changes, including ad hoc COLAs can be granted by the Texas Legislature as noted in the Plan description above.
+Texas Government Code section 821.006 prohibits benefit improvements, if, as a result of the particular action, the time required to amortize TRS' unfunded actuarial liabilities would be increased to a period that exceeds 31 years, or, if the amortization period already exceeds 31 years, the period would be increased by such action.
+In May, 2019, the 86th Texas Legislature approved the TRS Pension Reform Bill (Senate Bill 12) that provides for gradual contribution increases from the state, participating employers and active employees to make the pension fund actuarially sound.
+This action causing the pension fund to be actuarially sound, allowed the legislature to approve funding for a 13th check in September 2019.
+All eligible members retired as of December 31, 2018 received an extra annuity check in either the matching amount of their monthly annuity or \$2,000, whichever was less.